rust-lang/rust/guide.md

 ## Tying it all together: completion

-To conclude the overview of the rust analyzer, let's trace the request for (type-inference powered!) code completion!
+To conclude the overview of the rust-analyzer, let's trace the request for (type-inference powered!) code completion!

 We start by [receiving a message] from the language client.
 We decode the